 A royal mother making an appearance outside the hospital following the birth of a new baby is somewhat of a tradition—Kate Middleton, the Duchess of Cambridge, introduced her children to the world this way, and so did her late mother-in-law, Diana, Princess of Wales.
 Like the Macy’s Thanksgiving Parade or the festivities surrounding a presidential inauguration, it’s something people have come to expect as a marking of a special occasion.
-However, it’s already been speculated that Prince Harry and Meghan Markle, the Duke and Duchess of Sussex, will be raising their newborn very differently from the Cambridge children—and it looks like this will be the case from the moment the little one is born.
+However, Prince Harry and Meghan Markle, the Duke and Duchess of Sussex, did things a little differently.

-With Meghan’s due date rumored to be in late April or early May, preparations have begun for the birth of the new royal.
-Buckingham Palace recently released a statement announcing that Meghan and Harry plan to keep the arrival of their baby private—meaning no traditional photo op on the hospital steps.
+As soon as Meghan’s first pregnancy was announced in 2018, preparations began for the birth of the new royal.
+As part of this, Buckingham Palace released a statement announcing that Meghan and Harry planned to keep the arrival of their baby private—meaning no traditional photo op on the hospital steps.

 “The Duke and Duchess of Sussex are very grateful for the goodwill they have received from people throughout the United Kingdom and around the world as they prepare to welcome their baby,” a palace spokesperson said.
 “Their Royal Highnesses have taken a personal decision to keep the plans around the arrival of their baby private.
 The Duke and Duchess look forward to sharing the exciting news with everyone once they have had an opportunity to celebrate privately as a new family.”